McGrapefruit/pink-quanta/content/spaces/quantum-mechanics.md

 I wrote my thesis in Psychology about "*Experimenter-expectancy-effects based on Quantum Mechanics*" – sounds more advanced than it is.
 But since then I am a great Enthusiast of QM.

-In this space I want to have conversations and share facts about **Quantum mechanics (QM) in simple understandable bits and bites** for anyone – especially for people who have also not studied physics or mathematics (like myself). **You dont have to understand complicated formulas to read and talk about QM.**
+In this space I want to have conversations and share facts about **Quantum mechanics (QM) in simple understandable bits and bites** for anyone – especially for people who have also not studied physics or mathematics (like myself).

 Instead I wanna focus on the philosophical aspects of QM, but in a highly scientific manner.
 I have always been a holistic system thinker, interested in how "systems" work.